 Galaxy Note 10 can use AI (artificial intelligence) to amplify (zoom in) the sound of the subject (e.g., music) and minimize the background noise when you record a video or audio.

-Please note, as explained in this post, the location of the zoom-in mic is next to the rear camera.
+Please note, as explained in this post, that the location of the zoom-in mic is next to the rear camera.
 The big hole in the top of Galaxy Note 10 and Galaxy Note 10+ is a speaker, not the zoom-in mic.

 You may check the Galaxy Note 10 layout page to familiarize yourself with Galaxy Note 10 and Note 10+